reszelaz/sardana-training-ideas/README.md

 ## `edctrl` and `edctrllib` to use Git as a VCS

 If you make amendments to a controller (or a library of those), it would be great if it would automatically save the file and make a Git commit there (provided the controller is in a Git repository).
 That way you'd be able to keep track of every change that someone might make to your production controllers.

+## Bug: `defelem` doesn't automatically increment axis number

+When you try to add an element to a controller that already has elements and you don't specify the axis number, you might get an error.
+It looks like the automatic discovery of the lowest non-ocuppied axis number doesn't work.